Lone Worker Monitoring Service

 There are a number of systems that can be used to monitor work alone employees, many of which will use a method of check-in, and in some cases, location tracking and emergency alerts.

-The buddy system is perhaps the most traditional method of lone worker monitoring.
+The buddy system is perhaps the most traditional method of lone worker monitoring systems.
 Employees are paired to another colleague and are expected to check-in with their buddy throughout the day, update them on any calendar changes, or contact them when in need of assistance.

 Text or call check-in systems